Seeed-Studio/wiki-documents/docs/Edge/reTerminal/reTerminal-piCam.md

 Note that the specifications mentioned above are for the standard PiCam modules, and there may be variations or alternative camera modules available from third-party manufacturers.

 When it comes to installing the PiCam, you have two options.
-The first option is to use pre-built images provided by SeeedStudio, which can be found on their wiki page.
+The first option is to use pre-built images provided by Seeed Studio, which can be found on our wiki page.
 These pre-built images are specifically configured for the PiCam, ensuring compatibility and ease of use.
 However, please note that these images only work with PiCam v1 (OmniVision OV5647 sensor).

 Alternatively, you can choose to install the latest version of the Raspberry Pi OS from the official website.
 By doing so, you'll have access to the most recent features and improvements.
-SeeedStudio recommends this approach and provides instructions on their wiki page for installing the necessary drivers and related components to ensure proper functionality of the PiCam on the fresh Raspberry Pi OS installation.
+Seeed Studio recommends this approach and provides instructions on our wiki page for installing the necessary drivers and related components to ensure proper functionality of the PiCam on the fresh Raspberry Pi OS installation.

 ## Using pre-built raspberry pi Images.

-To install the PiCam for SeeedStudio ReTerminal, you have the option of using pre-built images provided by SeeedStudio.
-These images are available on their wiki page and are specifically designed for the ReTerminal.
+To install the PiCam for Seeed Studio reTerminal, you have the option of using pre-built images provided by Seeed Studio.
+These images are available on our wiki page and are specifically designed for the reTerminal.

 :::note